 Companies that violate protected veteran laws risk being prohibited from receiving future contracts with the federal government, and that includes violation of the anti-retaliation laws designed to protect veterans who file complaints.

 To file a discrimination complaint as a protected veteran you must first file within the specified time frame established under the law.

 According to the DOL, “If your complaint alleges a violation based on disability or status as a protected veteran, it must be filed within 300 days unless the time for filing is extended for good cause shown.”

 You must download the appropriate complaint form (there are versions in English, Chinese, Spanish, Vietnamese, and other languages) from the DOL official site.
-Once this form is completed you may submit in one of three ways:
+Once this form is completed, you may submit it in one of three ways: